kflores4716/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-This Election Audit Analysis was performed to help determine the winner of a local congressional election.
+This Election Analysis Audit was performed to help determine the winner of a local congressional election.
 Of the counties that participted and the candidates who were in the running, a popular vote winner needed to be determined as well as which county had the highest voter turnout.

 #### Resources:
-The election data was provided in an Excel spreadsheet titled election_results.csv.
+The election data was provided in an Excel spreadsheet titled `election_results.csv`.
 The election winner, along with additional information, was determined using Python 3.10.1 in Visual Studio Code 1.63.2.

-#### Deliverables:
+#### Desired Outcomes:
 The Colorado Board of Elections has asked for the following information to provide a comprehensive outcome of the election audit:

 1. Find the total number of votes that were cast in the election.